OriolFilter/Docker_101/README.md

 ## docker-compose 2 services

-This time we will use 2 services, to make things easy and fast, both will be web services, in this case we will use apache and nginx, with default files
+This time we will use 2 services, to make things easy and fast, both will be web services, in this case we will use apache (not php apache) and nginx, with default files.

 ```
 #docker-compose.yml
 version: "3.9"
 services:
   web1:
-    image: php:7.0-apache
+    image: httpd
     ports:
       - target: 80
         published: 8080 # This time we decide to publish port 8080